vagrawal/gsoc-progress/vagrawal/progress.md

 # 24 August

 WER not decreasing with batch normalization.
 Used another code, as maybe it might be due to some bug in the implementation.

+# 25 August

+Still no learning with batch normalization.